How to Count Coins: A Step-by-Step Guide for Teaching Money

 Continue this procedure until you reach $1 or modify as needed by only counting to a quarter.

-For those students who need a more scaffolded approach, begin with a mat with the correct number of coins needed for an exchange drawn in on the mat.
+For students who need a more scaffolded approach, begin with a mat showing the correct number of coins needed for an exchange.
 See below.

 When most students can easily count through dimes, nickels, and pennies, stop counting and let them count by themselves.
-When most are confident, have individual students count aloud as the others count to themselves as they touch each coin.
+When most are confident, have individual students count aloud as the others count to themselves, touching each coin.

-In fact, soon, students will anticipate the exchange and say if before you get a chance.
+In fact, soon, students will anticipate the exchange and say so before you get a chance.
 Did I tell you that they LOVE this??

-The repetition of counting each coin and adding to its value each time that a penny is added, making exchanges, and touching the coins as they count WORKS!
+The repetition of counting each coin, adding to its value each time a penny is added, making exchanges, and touching the coins as they count WORKS!

-Finally, it’s time to have students practice at centers.
+Finally, it’s time for students to practice at centers.
 Add some cute, fun games and activities like the ones below into your guided math groups and keep the fun and learning going!

 Focus skill: Counting coins

-By using the rules in the photo above, you can turn the Coin Exchange Mat into a game that students can play by themselves or with a partner.
+By following the rules in the photo above, you can turn the Coin Exchange Mat into a game that students can play on their own or with a partner.

 Focus Skill: Matching coins to their value